torvalds/linux/Documentation/crypto/descore-readme.rst

 GNU Library General Public License for more details.

-You should have received a copy of the GNU Library General Public License along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.
+You should have received a copy of the GNU Library General Public License along with this program; if analt, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

 Author's address: how@isl.stanford.edu